 Common inversions that people may question doing on their period are poses like as Handstand, Headstand, Shoulderstand, and Forearm balance, but many postures can actually be classified as inversions, even without your feet leaving the floor.
 For example, Adho Mukha Svanasana (Downward Facing Dog) can be considered an inversion.

 As such, many evidence-based yoga teachers and yoga therapists, like Garden, have been digging into the studies trying to find supporting evidence that going upside-down on your period is dangerous, only to come up empty-handed.

-Many modern teachers, like Garden and Hess, are working hard to debunk these outdated beliefs and handing the power back to the students as to whether they feel right about going upside down that day.
+Many modern teachers, like Garden and Hess, are working hard to debunk what they feel are outdated beliefs and hand the power back to the students as to whether they feel right about going upside down that day.

 And frankly, as anyone who menstruates knows, your body tells you what you need.
 Some days at the beginning of your cycle it is hard enough to lie flat on your yoga mat, let alone jump into a handstand, but then later that week, you could feel ready to fly.

 Yoga is ultimately about listening to your body and doing what is best for you.

 Just because some poses may reduce pain or relieve symptoms does not mean that you should ever force yourself to do physical movement when you are feeling low on energy.

 One of the symptoms of PMS is fatigue, and if you are extremely tired, there is a risk that you may be less mindful when moving.
 In that case, it might be better to rest and try again a different day.

 Please also note that some people have medical conditions such as polycystic ovarian syndrome (PCOS) and endometriosis, which can worsen PMS and period cramps to the point that physical movement can actually exacerbate certain symptoms.

 Please always speak with your medical provider before trying anything new or if you are experiencing more pain after exercising.